Iris2664/Iris2664/README.md

 ### 💬About me

-💬I am Ayamemochi. this is my handle.
+💬I am SHINONOME Ayame. this is my handle.
 💼 I am a software developer and programmer👩‍💻 by profession.

 ### 🌱Qualification